Hyperfoil/qDup/README.md

  - sh: tail -f /tmp/server.log
  - - watch:
      - regex: .*?FATAL.*
-       - ctrlC:
+     - - ctrlC:
        - abort: FATAL error
 ```

 Note: `sh`, `waitFor`, and `repeat-until` cannot be used when watching
-a command because they can block the exection of other watchers.
+a command because they can block the execution of other watchers.

 ## State
 State is the main way to introduce variability into a run.
 Commands can